-Alternatively, you can opt for a similarly-priced smart speaker, like the Amazon Echo or Google Home.
+Alternatively, you can opt for a similarly-priced smart speaker, like the Amazon Echo or Nest Audio by Google.
 But because these also include a smart assistant (like Alexa), you will want to install several across the home, so that the assistant can hear you no matter where you are.

 Smart lighting starts at just $20 for a single Mini White bulb from LIFX, which connects to your Wi-Fi and can be controlled with your smartphone or a voice AI like Alexa or the Google Assistant.

 But if you want to make the light any color, you will need to spend around $40 to $60 per bulb, depending on which light system you opt for.
-Options here include Philips Hue, LIFX, Wiz, Sengled, C by GE, TP-Link Kada, and Ikea Tradfri.
+Options here include Philips Hue, LIFX, Wiz, Sengled, C by GE (now called Cync), TP-Link Kada, and Ikea Tradfri.

-According to research conducted in Florida in 2011, the average U.S. household has 47 light bulbs, or around five per room based on the nine-room property we're using as an example.
+According to research conducted in Florida in 2011, the average U.S. household has 47 light bulbs, or around six per room based on the eight-room property we're using as an example.
 Multiplying this by an average cost of approximately $40 per bulb makes the total cost about $1,880.